Central Australia (territory)

+History

 Background

 Prior to Federation, what became the Northern Territory was administered by South Australia.
 Land was held by whites as leases from the government rather than in fee simple.
 Even after Federation, and the transfer of the territory and leasing power to Commonwealth hands, the conditions of leases granted by South Australia continued to apply in many cases.
 By 1922, Commonwealth management of the area, combined with the complexities introduced by lingering South Australian law, was felt to provide an unsatisfactory basis for the development of its rural industries.
-Furthermore, Commonwealth governments often changed, and none had a specific department dedicated to administering the sparsely-populated territory.
+Furthermore, Commonwealth governments often changed, and none had a specific department dedicated to administering the sparsely populated territory.

 In 1922, Horace Trower, who had been the Director of Lands for the territory, proposed a new unified policy to interior minister George Pearce to induce leaseholders to update their leases and ultimately spur the territory's development.
 Pearce, who had also been the Minister for Defence, was also concerned with the underpopulated North being a target for foreign invasion and agreed to Trower's ideas.
 Pearce's new policy, proposed in 1923, divided the territory into four districts; it also entitled the government to take 25 per cent of each lease's land in 1935 and another 25 per cent in 1945.
 This latter provision, another part of Pearce's program to populate the area, was unpopular with leaseholders who resisted such takings.
 On the opposite end of the spectrum, local parliamentarian Harold Nelson objected to its hindrance of Commonwealth control of lands.
 This controversy led to the provisions' being delayed to 1924; as finally enacted, they removed control of leasing from the local Administrator and placed it directly in the hands of the interior minister.
 Despite an ultimatum to leaseholders to update their leases within three years, almost a third of them had not done so by 1936.